-The Duncanville Fire Department is offering a Civil Service exam on Saturday, October 7, 2017.
-Individuals interested in a rewarding opportunity protecting lives and property with pride and tradition are urged to fill out an interest card to be eligible for the civil service exam.
+The Duncanville Police Department is offering a Police Civil Service exam on Saturday, January 27, 2018.
+Individuals interested in a rewarding career in Law Enforcement are urged to fill out an interest card to be eligible for the civil service exam.

 The Duncanville Police Department has great opportunities in a variety of aspects of police work.
 If you are interested in a law enforcement career, submit an interest card by 3 pm on January 19, to be eligible for the exam on January 27.

 The City of Duncanville will provide Christmas tree recycling beginning January 2nd through January 31st at the Service Center located at 330 Shady Trail.
 Residents may drop off their trees in the grassy area by the existing mulch pile on Shady Trail near Main Street (there will be signage to direct you to the area).
 Christmas trees must be free of lights and decorations and cannot be in any type of wrap, especially plastic.
 The mulch is provided free to residents.
 For more information, contact the Service Center at 972-780-4900.

 The Duncanville Police Department announced promotions of four members of its police force on Thursday, December 7, 2017, at the Duncanville Public Library.